 The AAARRRP Developer Relations Strategy Framework

 AAARRRP is a framework that helps you define your Developer Relations strategy.
-In its simplest form it provides a mechanism for mapping the company goals for developer relations at a company through to the activities that will help you achieve those goals.
-Since activities for some goals naturally feed into helping you achieve other goals you can adopt AAARRRP as a funnel or a loop.
+In its simplest form, it provides a mechanism for mapping the company goals for developer relations through to the activities that will help you achieve those goals.
+Since activities for some goals naturally feed into helping you achieve other goals, you can potentially adopt AAARRRP as a funnel or a loop.

 What does the acronym AAARRRP stand for?